shrikant-ror/TempJava/README.md

 ## Why is Java not a pure object oriented language?
 Java supports primitive data types - byte, boolean, char, short, int, float, long, and double and hence it is not a pure object-oriented language.

+## Solid principles of java

+In Java, SOLID principles are an object-oriented approach that are applied to software structure design.
+It is conceptualized by Robert C. Martin (also known as Uncle Bob).
+These five principles have changed the world of object-oriented programming, and also changed the way of writing software.
+It also ensures that the software is modular, easy to understand, debug, and refactor

+- **Single Responsibility Principle(SRP):** Each class should be responsible for a single part or functionality of the system.
+- **Open-Closed Principle(OCP):** Software components should be open for extension, but not for modification.
+- **Liskov Substitution Principle(LSP):** Objects of a superclass should be replaceable with objects of its subclasses without breaking the system.
+- **Interface Segregation Principle(ISP):** No client should be forced to depend on methods that it does not use.
+- **Dependency Inversion Principle(DIP):** High-level modules should not depend on low-level modules, both should depend on abstractions.

+## Why java does not support multiple inheritance

+1) Multiple inheritance is not supported because it leads to deadly diamond problem.
+2) In java, every class is a child of Object class.
+When it inherits from more than one super class, sub class gets the ambiguity to acquire the property of Object class.

+For example two class A,B having same method m1().
+And class C extends both A, B.

+ class C extends A, B // for explaining purpose.

+Now, class C will search the definition of m1.
+First, it will search in class if it didn't find then it will check to parents class.
+Both A, B having the definition So here ambiguity occur which definition should choose.
+So java does not support multiple inheritance.

+Java supports multiple inheritance through interfaces only.
+A class can implement any number of interfaces but can extend only one class.

 ## What are the characteristics of Java 8?
 (SHORT)
 1) Lambda expressions
 2) Functional interfaces